InfinityBowman/amstar2-checklist-scoring-app/frontend/ROADMAP.md

   - [ ] View PDFs and search through them

 - [ ] **Testing**
-  - [x] Vitest for testing
+  - [x] Vitest for basic testing
+  - [x] Business logic testing
+  - [x] Automated testing with actions
-  - [ ] Playwright for advanced component testing
+  - [ ] Playwright for advanced integration testing

 - [ ] **Analytics**
   - [ ] Analytics monitoring, posthog or do it manually and store in db?